Reuters withdrew XI, Putin Longevity Video after China State TV pulled the legal permission to use it - ExBulletin

 Reuters said in a statement that he had withdrawn from the videos because he no longer had the legal authorization to publish this material protected by copyright.

-CCTV and CCTV World Arm representatives, China Global Television Network did not immediately respond to a comment request.
+Representatives of CCTV and CCTVS Global ARM, China Global Television Network, did not immediately respond to a request for comments.
 The Chinese Embassy in Washington did not immediately respond to a request for comments.

 |